 Many mobile virtual network operators (MVNOs) run over T-Mobile’s network.
-In many cases, these carriers offer wireless plans that are far less expensive than similar plans offered directly by T-Mobile.
+In many cases, these carriers offer cell phone plans that are far less expensive than similar plans offered directly by T-Mobile.

 List of T-Mobile MVNOs